yenesey/sqlite-tree-store/README.md

 'mydb.db' - if not exisis, file will be created in current directory.
 NOTE: *module uses **better-sqlite3** under the hood, so you can pass opened **BetterSqlite3.Database** instance in place of file name*

-'system' - is a common name for table: 'system', and a view 'v_system'. theese entities will be created at startup if not exists.
+'system' - is a common name for table: 'system', and a view 'v_system'. theese entities created at startup (if not exists).

 **function tree([path], [depth]) : Proxy**